1896 Big Swatara German Baptist Brethren Church (Church of the Brethren) votes to form a fellowship in Harrisburg

 1994 Saturday Evening Praise and Prayer Worship starts

-1995 Prison Worship Services began being led by group from First Church.
+1995 Prison Worship Services begin to be led by group from First Church

 1997 Nutrition Classes begin with Marie Miller from Penn State Extension